 Christo, originally from Bulgaria and Jeanne-Claude, originally from Morocco of a French military family, seemed destined to live and create together, as they were born on the same day in 1935.
-Christo studied art in Sofia and Prague.
+Christo studied art in Sofia and in Prague.
 Jeanne-Claude studied Latin and philosophy in Tunis.
-They met in Paris in 1958 and went on to create an impressive body of large-scale, deliberately temporary works together.
+They met in Paris in 1958 and went on to create an impressive body of large scale, deliberately temporary works together.

-Throughout their 51-year relationship, they paid all expenses associated with their artworks, including the planning, construction, and deconstruction, partly from the sale of Christo’s preliminary drawings, early works from the 1950s and 1960s, and lithographs.
+Throughout their 51-year relationship, they paid all expenses associated with their artworks, including planning, construction and de-construction, partly from the sale of Christo’s preliminary drawings, early works from the 1950’s and 1960’s and lithographs.
 They accepted no contributions, grants or other financial assistance, preferring to make their decisions separate from any potential influence of financial backers.
-These works involved years of planning, meetings and hearings held by governments and communities for approval of their projects.
+Their works involved years of planning, meetings and hearings held by governments and communities for approval of their projects.

 Jeanne-Claude died, aged 74, on November 18, 2009.
 Until his own recent death on May 31, 2020, Christo continued to make work under both the artists’ names.
 Their works are held in the collections of the Los Angeles County Museum of Art, the Musée d’art modern et d’art contemporain in Nice, and the Cleveland Museum of Art, among others.